The Small Town In Alabama That Comes Alive In The Fall Season

 One of the best ways to experience the Talladega National Forest is the 26-mile Talladega Scenic Drive, which takes about an hour to complete.

 Have you visited the city of Talladega, Talladega National Forest, or a race weekend at Talladega Superspeedway?
-Share with us your favorite spots and traditions.
+Plan your own trip to Talledega this fall with Only In Your State’s AI-powered itinerary planner.

 Subscribe to our newsletter